ricardobranco777/smeltme/README.md

                         Filter by group.
 May be specified multiple times -H, --no-header       Do not show header
   -j, --json            JSON output
-  -k, --insecure        Allow insecure server connections when using SSL -u USER, --user USER
+  -u USER, --user USER
                         Filter by user.
 May be specified multiple times -s, --sort            Sort items by priority